tank-ankita/task-schedular/User Guide.md

 - Example: 7 John
 - Instructions: Enter 7 followed by the developer's name.
 The application will list all pending tasks or inform you if the developer has no tasks assigned.

+**8. Show All Tasks**\
+Purpose: To view all tasks in a formatted and organized way, including their ID, description, developer, priority, and dependencies.

+- Input Format: 8
+- Example: 8
+- Instructions: Enter 8 to list all tasks currently in the system.
+The application will display each task with its details formatted for clarity.

+**9. Read Commands from File**\
+Purpose: To load and execute a series of commands from a specified .txt file, making task management more efficient.

+- Input Format: 9 FileName.txt
+- Example: 9 commands.txt
+- Instructions: Enter 9 followed by the name of the text file (including the .txt extension).
+The file should contain commands in the same format as manual input, with each command on a new line.
+The application will read and execute each command from the file, simplifying repetitive tasks.

-**8. Exit the Program**\
+**10. Exit the Program**\
 Purpose: To exit the application.

-- Input Format: 8
+- Input Format: 10
-- Instructions: Enter 8 to close the application.
+- Instructions: Enter 10 to close the application.

 ----------